Why Does Student Affairs have Teams within its Staffing Structure?

 - Assessment Team

-To ensure program quality and to meet the increasing demands for accountability, each department within Student Affairs completes assessment on an on-going basis that focuses on University mission aligned student learning outcomes as well as program and service objectives.
-The Assessment Team works in conjunction with the Associate Dean and Vice-President for Student Affairs to oversee and facilitate the division's on-going assessment, research, and evaluation efforts.
+To enhance student learning and ensure program quality, each department within Student Affairs completes ongoing assessment that focuses on mission aligned student learning outcomes as well as strategic program and service objectives.
+The Assessment Team works in conjunction with the Assistant Vice President for Student Affairs to oversee, support, and facilitate on-going assessment, research, and evaluation.

 - ATOD Team

-The purpose of the ATOD Team is to utilize an environmental approach for Longwood's alcohol, tobacco, and other drugs education/prevention efforts.
+The purpose of the ATOD Team is to utilize a comprehensive approach for Longwood’s alcohol, tobacco, and other drugs education/prevention efforts.